kubedb/docs/docs/guides/mysql/upgrading/minorversion/group_replication.md

 +---------------------------+--------------------------------------+------------------------------+-------------+--------------+
 ```

-You can see above that our `MySQL` group replication now have updated members.
-It verifies that we have successfully upgrade our cluster.
+You can see above that our `MySQL` group replication now has updated members.
+It verifies that we have successfully upgraded our cluster.

 ## Cleaning Up